brouhaha/a2zip/README.md

 F, and H. The platform number will be reported as 2, except when using an Apple IIc, which will be reported as 9.

-Early work on reverse-engineering XZIP interpreter revision A is present in the source file "ezip.asm".
+Early work on reverse-engineering XZIP interpreter revisions A and C are present in the source file "xzip.asm".
 This does not use an include file for macro definitions.

 ## YZIP